 When we walk through homes together, we’ll talk about the “first three years”:

-• How stable are the big systems—roof, furnace, AC, sewer line?
+- How stable are the big systems — roof, furnace, AC, electrical, sewer line?

-• Does this house support your actual lifestyle, or will it slowly drain your budget?
+- Does this house support your actual lifestyle, or will it slowly drain your budget and energy?

-Thinking this way helps you pick a home that still feels good long after the moving boxes are gone.
+Thinking this way helps you choose a home that still feels good long after the moving boxes are gone.
+For an ownership-cost deep dive, see the Denver cost of living guide.

 It’s easy to get tunnel vision on countertops and bathroom tile.
 But the neighborhood is the one thing you can’t change after closing.